Most 2026 planning starts with budgets, headcount, and growth targets. That makes sense.

 Prediction #1: “Delayed visibility” will be treated as a cost center.

-If production and inventory updates rely on manual logs and spreadsheet updates, planning will stay reactive.
-In 2026, more manufacturers will focus on tightening the feedback loop: floor → inventory → schedule → purchasing.
+If production and inventory updates depend on manual logs and spreadsheets, planning will remain reactive.
+In 2026, more manufacturers will aim to tighten the feedback loop: from floor to inventory to schedule to purchasing.

 What to do now:

-• Reduce spreadsheet sprawl by standardizing inputs and outputs.
+- Reduce spreadsheet clutter by standardizing inputs and outputs.

 Prediction #2: Quality teams will be asked to prove trends faster.

-When nonconformance, CAPA, and inspections live across emails and files, root-cause work slows down.
-More teams will push for centralized quality records so trends are visible and action is trackable.
+When nonconformance, corrective actions, and inspections exist across emails and files, root-cause analysis slows down.
+More teams will advocate for centralized quality records so trends are visible and actions can be tracked.

 What to do now:

-• Automate escalation and follow-up tasks so corrective actions don’t stall.
+- Automate follow-up tasks and escalations so corrective actions proceed smoothly.

-How ProsperSpark helps: connected tracking + reporting that makes production and quality data usable, not just stored.
+How ProsperSpark helps: connected tracking and reporting that makes production and quality data usable, not just stored.

 Nonprofits: Fewer Dropped Balls and Faster Storytelling